 Create a Custom Debian Live Environment (CD or USB)

-These are steps that I used on an Ubuntu 20.04 LTS (Focal Fossa) 64-bit system to build an amd64 (64-bit) Debian 10 (Buster) live environment that can boot from CD or USB.
+These are steps that I used on an Ubuntu 22.04 LTS (Jammy Jellyfish) 64-bit system to build an amd64 (64-bit) Debian (stable) live environment that can boot from CD or USB.

-The live environment generated by this guide is bootable with legacy BIOS or modern EFI hardware.
+The live environment generated by this guide is bootable with legacy BIOS or modern EFI.

-I wrote this guide more for personal educational purposes than anything.
+This guide exists for educational purposes.
 It is not necessarily the fastest guide or the best guide for your needs.
-There are many other apps, tutorials, walkthroughs, and methods that better accomplish what is in this guide.[1][2][3][4][5][6][7]
+There are many other apps, tutorials, walkthroughs, and methods that better accomplish what is in this guide.[1][2][3][4][5][6][7].
 I hope this guide is helpful all the same.

 Prerequisites

-Install applications we need to build the environment.
+Install applications needed to build the live environment.

 debootstrap \